shitoujie/shitoujie.github.io/_pages/about.md

 Hello there, I'm Weilv Chi (池威律), currently an undergraduate student at XDU.

-I am interested in developing autonomous robots that can achieve long-term autonomy. with focus on:
+I am interested in developing autonomous robots capable of long-term autonomy, with a strong emphasis on embodied intelligence, enabling robots to interact with and adapt to dynamic environments.
+Recently, I have been focusing on：

+- Vision-Language-Model
 - Lifelong Learning
-- Computer Vision
 - Multi-Agent System